-In order to meet Federal and State regulations addressing work participation for FFY09, computer system changes are required.
-These required changes are documented in a System Requirements Document (SRD) and discussed thoroughly before assignment to the Information System [IS] program staff.
-The Information System (IS) programmers staff code any required system changes in NOMADS/AMPS, OASIS, and/or NCCS.
-Once these When required code changes are complete, IS system testers validate the system changes, before promoting to production, based on what is documented in the System Requirements Document (SRD).
-This validation includes creating a bed of test cases and manually calculating the WPR data prior to testing.
-Once the cases in When the test bed cases are actually entered in the system and reports are created, the automated results are compared to the manual results to validate accuracy.
+Information System (IS) programmers staff code any required system changes in NOMADS/AMPS, OASIS, and/or NCCS.
+When required code changes are complete, IS system testers validate the system changes, before promoting to production, based on what is documented in the System Requirements Document (SRD).
+This validation includes creating a bed of test cases and manually calculating the WPR data prior to testing When the test bed cases are entered in the system and reports are created, the automated results are compared to the manual results to validate accuracy.
 This ensures programming errors are being addressed and any computer system changes are being met.